oviyamuralidharan/Webhook_demo/README.md

 ## Objective

-This project demonstrates Continuous Integration (CI) using GitHub Webhooks with SCM and Jenkins.
+This project demonstrates Continuous Integration (CI) using GitHub Webhooks and Jenkins.

 ## Workflow